 Sign Us Up: “Global Doughnuts” on July 4.
 Bomboloni, beignets, churros—God Bless America.

 Another place to put on your list if you’re looking to cook in exquisite kitchens (the grounds of Natirar aren’t too shabby, either).
 But the Cooking School here isn’t just pretty—they put on a solid program, with specific, carefully curated courses on a range of seasonally-tailored subjects—“Evenings in Sorrento,” “Mediterranean Seaside,” and “Down East: Maine Lobster and More.”
-Ticket prices are high, but that includes all materials (including libations) not to mention guarantees expertise at the head of the class.
+Ticket prices are high, but that includes all materials (not including libations) not to mention guarantees expertise at the head of the class.
 Definitely a gift and/or “destination” cooking class, but be warned the hot tickets (and most of them are) go fast despite the price.

 Average Cost: $130

 Sign Us Up: “All American Surf & Turf” on July 5 (for sous vide steak, among other things).

 Kings Markets are reasonably gourmet, but the location in Short Hills is also home to a Cooking Studio with solid instructors and a busy class schedule—with two, three, even sometimes four classes in any given week.
 Courses span the gamut from practical “Seafood Dinner for a Crowd” to just delightful, e.g. “Grilling Under the Stars.”
 Bonus points for having “Teens” and “Kids” classes, not to mention a “Meet the Maker” component where you can meet (and learn from) local area producers.

 Sign Us Up: “Heirloom Indian Cooking” on June 27 for tips from health and wellness chef Guddia Singh.